editablejs/editable/README.md

 # Editable

-An experimental rich text editor framework which aims to replace the native `contenteditable` attribute with a self-drawn cursor to provide richer and more stable editing capabilities.
+An experimental rich text editor framework that replaces the native contenteditable attribute with a custom-drawn selection to provide richer and more stable editing capabilities.

 Playground: https://docs.editablejs.com/playground
 ## Development